kevin-allen/unetTracker/README.md

 1. The unetTracker python package.
 The code is located in the `unetTracker` folder.
 2. A series of notebooks that shows you how to train, evaluate and use your model.
 The notebooks are in the `notebooks` folders.

 You can run the notebook using a Jupyter server.
-The server will need to have access to a GPU.
+You will need access to a GPU for some steps.
+If you don't have access to a GPU on your local computer, you can [use Google Colab](documentation/colab.md) for the steps requiring hardware acceleration.

-You can train your model using a live webcam as input or using saved video files.
+If you have a local GPU, you can perform live tracking using a webcam.
+But I recommend to start with videos instead of webcam.

 Under the hood, the project uses PyTorch as a deep learning framework.